localeCompare helps to compare strings in a sane manner

 Rodney Rehm recently tweeted about this function I have never heard of – String

 .
-And wow - this can be so useful.
+And wow - it can be so useful.

 - Did you want to know if a string includes a given character sequence no matter if upper or lower case?

-- Did you ever come across the problem that when you want to compare strings that include numeric values that this is usually not so easy?
+- Did you ever come across the tricky problem of sorting strings that include numeric values?

 'aBcD' === 'abcd' // false